ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] UART - Communicate with the computer via UART.rst

    :height: 7.03264in

 Next, open a serial port terminal, such as Putty or Tera Term.
 (Putty is used in this example).
-Open the Putty window, choose “Serial” in connection type, and specify the port number of the USB to TTL adapter (e.g. COM8).
+Open the Putty window, choose "Serial" in connection type, and specify the port number of the USB to TTL adapter (e.g. COM8).
 In the speed field, fill in the baud rate of this connection.
 Note that both sides of the connection should use the same